 The Asimov project investigates the combination of Digital Twins (DTs) and Artificial Intelligence (AI) to find the opportunities and challenges for automated optimization and calibration of complex high-tech systems in complex environments.
 This document describes specifically for these purposes the reference architecture for the digital twin.
 It should be used as a guideline for creating the architecture of a specific digital twin.
-It contains the generic elements, aspects, and best practices.
-It also provides challenges, concerns, and questions to be answered by the systems architects.
-Furthermore, a large part is dedicated to DT behavior, focusing on how to model, which types of modeling exist, and the consequences for use in AI training.
+It describes generic elements, discusses various aspects, and best practices.
+It also provides challenges, concerns, and questions which need to be answered by the systems architects.
+Furthermore, the last part is dedicated to DT behavior focusing on modeling, describing which types of modeling exist, and discussing the consequences for use in AI training.

 The general role of a reference architecture in a company is shown in Figure 1.
-This simplified picture shows that a reference architecture guides the development of a number of product architectures and captures the commonalities of various (existing) products.
+This simplified picture shows that a reference architecture guides the development of several product architectures and captures the commonalities of various (existing) products.
 It ensures that the company vision and strategy are executed and embedded in the architectures of the product portfolio.
 Other applications of reference architectures may have different purposes and different scopes: from sub-system level (e.g., system-internal communication infrastructure), to inter-company (e.g., Google's cloud architecture framework), or even domain reference architectures (e.g., the German Reference Architecture Model Automotive).